 Empiricism is the second general view of the basis of knowledge.
-The word "empiricism" is derivative of "empirical" which means physical or sensual.
-In this sense, empiricism is the view that all knowledge, with the possible exception of logic and mathematics, derive from experience.
+The word "empiricism" is a derivative of "empirical" which means physical or sensual.
+In this sense, empiricism is the view that all knowledge, with the possible exception of logic and mathematics, derives from experience.
 Miller (1992:220) sees empiricism as "the theory that all knowledge of actual, existing things is delivered through the five senses".
-When empiricists say that experience is the basis of our knowledge, they mean sense experience, and therefore that the five senses (sight, sound, touch, taste and smell) are the foundation of all our knowledge.
-According to Ojong and Ibrahim (2011:154) the central theme of empiricism as a theory of knowledge is captured by the statement that "nothing is in the mind which was not first in the senses".
+When empiricists say that experience is the basis of our knowledge, they mean sense experience, and therefore the five senses (sight, sound, touch, taste, and smell) are the foundation of all our knowledge.

+According to Ojong and Ibrahim (2011:154), the central theme of empiricism as a theory of knowledge is captured by the statement that "nothing is in the mind which was not first in the senses".
 This is in opposition to the rationalists" notion of innate ideas as the source of our knowledge.
-Contrary to rationalism, an empiricist explains the contents of our mind, our knowledge and its acquisition within sense-based experience and observation.
+Contrary to rationalism, an empiricist explains the contents of our mind, our knowledge, and its acquisition within sense-based experience and observation.
 It takes experience as the touchstone of truth and the meaning we ascribe to it.
-It is however important to note that prior to the modern times Aristotle and St. Aquinas have expressed some forms of empiricism in their teachings.
-This is distinguished from British empiricism that represents the modern sense of empiricism.
-Modern empiricism finds expression in John Locke, George Berkeley and David Hume.
+It is however important to note that before modern times Aristotle and St. Aquinas have expressed some forms of empiricism in their teachings.
+This is distinguished from British empiricism which represents the modern sense of empiricism.
+Modern empiricism finds expression in John Locke, George Berkeley, and David Hume.

-2.4.
-Central Principles of Empiricism
+2.3.1 Central Principles of Empiricism

 Empiricism comes with varying emphasis and degrees on sense experience as the source of our knowledge.
 As a theory of knowledge empiricism is generally understood as the position that sees sense experience as the source of our knowledge.
-But, the empiricists" arguments on this come with varying emphasis and degrees.
+However, the empiricists" arguments on this come with varying emphasis and degrees.
 The central principles common to empiricists" arguments are:

-- 2.4.1.
-Rejection if Innate Ideas.
+Rejection of Innate Ideas.
 The empiricists are united in the rejection of the rationalists" postulation of innate ideas.
 They claim that there are no such things as ideas before experience.
-All our ideas in the past, present and future are all products of sense-experience.
-There is nothing in the mind that was not initially in the senses. - 2.4.2.
+All our ideas in the past, present, and future are all products of sense- experience.
+There is nothing in the mind that was not initially in the senses.

 The metaphor of tabula rasa or blank tablet.
-The empiricist as a follow up of their rejection of innate ideas described the mind as an empty slate devoid of any mark prior to experience.
+The empiricist as a follow-up of their rejection of innate ideas described the mind as an empty slate devoid of any mark before experience.
 According to them, there was nothing inscribed on the mind from birth.
 That is, the mind is at birth a blank tablet, devoid of any inscription.
-This means that anything written on the tablet (mind) is written by the five senses. - 2.4.3.
+This means that anything written on the tablet (mind) is written by the five senses.

 The primacy of sense-experience.
-This is the hallmark of the empiricist response; senseexperience is according to the empiricist, the basis of human knowledge.
+This is the hallmark of the empiricist response; sense- experience is according to the empiricist, the basis of human knowledge.
 Whatever is not given to us in experience is not knowable.
-All knowledge is a posteriori in nature, meaning derived and circumscribed by sense-perception.
+All knowledge is a posteriori in nature, meaning derived and circumscribed by sense perception.

-1. is one of the major principles of Empiricism.
-2. According to the empiricists, sense experience is based on the five senses.
-These are ,, 3.
-The metaphor of Tabula Rasa can be alternatively called
+is on e of the e major prin ciples of Em piricis sm.
+Acco According to the empiricists, sense experience is based on the five sense es.
+These are , , ; and

+The metaphor of Tabula Rasa can be alternative ly c alled

-You can see from the discussion in this unit that empiricism is the second major response to the question on the origin of knowledge.
-It emphasizes sense experience as the source of our knowledge.
+You can see from the discussion in this unit that empiricism is the second major response to the question of the origin of knowledge.
+It emphasizes sense experience as the source of ourknowledge.